-A number of procedures have been described, commonly divided into simple, canal wall up and canal wall down mastoidectomy.
+A number of procedures have been described, commonly divided into "simple", "canal wall up" and "canal wall down" mastoidectomies.

 The lateral wall of the mastoid is removed.
 The posterosuperior wall of the external acoustic meatus is preserved 1.
-The ossicular chain cannot be visualised.
+This approach does not allow visualization of the ossicular chain.

 Canal wall up (closed) mastoidectomy

 Similar to a simple mastoidectomy in that the lateral wall of the mastoid is removed and the posterosuperior wall of the external acoustic meatus is preserved 1.
-Additionally, Koerner's septum is removed which grants access to the middle ear cavity and visualises the ossicles 1.
+Additionally, Koerner's septum is removed which grants access to the middle ear cavity and allows the ossicles to be seen1.

 Canal wall down (open) mastoidectomy

 Similar to a canal wall up mastoidectomy in that the lateral wall of the mastoid is removed and Koerner's septum is removed creating a communication with the middle ear cavity 1.
 The main difference is that the posterosuperior wall of the external acoustic meatus is also removed 1.
 The tympanic membrane is usually reconstructed.

-A modified canal wall down mastoidectomy is similar but does not manipulate the ossicular chain of the tympanic membrane.
+A modified canal wall down mastoidectomy is similar but does not manipulate the ossicular chain or the tympanic membrane.